glenjarvis/talk-yaml-json-xml-oh-my/README.md

 If you have to choose a format to give to another service, avoid XML if possible.
 And, when in dobut, choose JSON.

-However, we'll see plenty of examples where these formats are very popular and used frequently.
+However, we'll see plenty of examples where all of these formats are very popular and used frequently.

 ## Python Representation